basarat/grunt-supersass/README.md

 And then in each HTML's SaSS @extend these.

 Addtional Advantage: Can you tell me all the places that will be impacted if you modify your definition of `span6`.
 Probably not.
-I can.
-I just search for all the instances of `span6` in my sass since I don't use it in my html.
+You could if you just search for all the instances of `span6` in my sass if you don't use it in HTML.

+Want to refactor `some-awesome-base-class` into `more-awesome-base-class`? if its not in html and only in your sass files, its a very trivial rename.